Miley Cyrus Is Reportedly Working On Her Career Amid Split From Kaitlynn Carter

 Miley Cyrus is reportedly happy that she can remain focused on her career after ending her two-month affair with The Hills star Kaitlynn Carter.

-The Inquisitr previously reported that Cyrus, 26 and Carter, 31, have decided to remain friends after becoming closer these past few weeks.
-Though the relationship was brief, a source revealed to People that it was enough for Cyrus to bear.
+The Inquisitr previously reported that Cyrus, 26, and Carter, 31, have decided to remain friends after becoming closer these past few weeks.
+Though the relationship was brief, a source revealed to People magazine that it was enough for Cyrus to bear.
 A source revealed to the outlet that Cyrus wanted to keep things more casual with Carter and wasn’t willing to do more than that at this point in her life.

 News of Cyrus and Carter’s split broke on Saturday, September 21.
 The couple reportedly are still on “good terms” with each other and the relationship didn’t end with any bad blood.